 Good morning!
 Welcome to The Morning Shift, your roundup of the auto news you crave, all in one place every weekday morning.
 Here are the important stories you need to know.

-Labor day weekend is right around the corner, and I know everyone is excited to get out their fun cars and really enjoy one last drive of summer.
+Labor Day is here, and I know everyone is excited to get out their fun cars and really enjoy one last drive of summer.
 But there’s always that Labor Day question: how can I keep my car from being completely covered in thick, viscous fluids?
-Worry no more, because we have seven surefire tips …
+Worry no more, because we have seven surefire tips that will help!

 Did you have a good Labor Day this year?
 No. You did not.
 You did not jump a flaming Suburban into a lake.